FrederikHartung/pokeRogueBot/README_changelog.md

 - deactivated capturing pokemons with over 90% health left
 - fixed the bug, that an attack without pp is tried to be executed
 - added unit tests for DamageCalculatingNeuron
+- made all Neurons non static and to components
+- added logback config for unit tests

 ## 1.2
 - added log persistence to file system